TrollTeamTango/uct/README.md

 Clone the Repo and change to the uct directory and run the following commands:

-copy main.py and regrip.py to your home directory
+copy main.sh and regrip.sh to your home directory

 sudo chmod +x main.sh